everslick/genesys/README.md

 Installation
 ------------
-Besides the ESP-Arduino-Core <https://github.com/esp8266/Arduino> Gensys needs some 3rd party libraries such as arduinoWebSockets
+Besides the ESP-Arduino-Core <https://github.com/esp8266/Arduino> Genesys needs some 3rd party libraries such as arduinoWebSockets
 <https://github.com/Links2004/arduinoWebSockets> and esp-mqtt-arduino
 <https://github.com/i-n-g-o/esp-mqtt-arduino>.
 The following script can be